esin/esin/README.md

 ### Guy without armored suit 👋

 Hey!
-My name is Andrey Esin and I'm DevOps-engineer, Golang-developer and fall in :heart: with Linux, AWS and smart people
+My name is Andrey Esin and I'm DevOps-engineer, Golang-developer and fall in :heart: with Linux, ~~AWS~~ 😔 Yandex.Cloud and smart people

 #### You can leave me a message via [GitHub Discussion](https://github.com/esin/esin/discussions?discussions_q=category%3AGuestbook)